Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Results

 \subsubsection{Age-defined Populations}

 We explore age-defined thin and thick disk populations using a 8 Gyr cut as prescribed by \citet{Haywood2013}.
-We assign age-defined populations using the age probability distribution percentiles from the \texttt{StarHorse} ages for the 1694 available stars and the Isochrone age probability distribution percentiles for the remaining 649 stars for our sample 2343 stars with ages.
+We assign age-defined populations using the age probability distribution percentiles from 1125 stars with age errors less than 2 Gyr and where both methods agree within 2 Gyr .
 We define thin disk stars as having their 95th percentiles (age95) $<$ 8 Gyr, thick disk stars as having their 5th percentiles (age05) $>$ 8 Gyr, and thin/thick stars are those in between these two regimes.
 Figure \ref{fig:agedefpop} displays the metallicity distributions of these age-defined populations.
 Table \ref{tab:fehpop} displays the mean, standard deviation ($\sigma$), peak ($Pk$), skewness ($Sk$), median ($Md$), and the first $Q_{1}$ and third $Q_{3}$ quartiles (25th and 75th percentiles) of the [Fe/H] distributions for both the kinematically-defined and age-defined populations.
 Figure \ref{fig:agedefpop} also displays a Toomre diagram with stars color coded by age.
 Similar to \citet{Bensby2014} we find a large scatter across velocity space for both of these age distributions; in other words, both young and old stars can exhibit hot or cold kinematics.
+However, some of this scatter may be introduced from uncertainties in our age estimates.
+For consistency we use the kinematically defined thin and thick disk for the rest of our analysis and results.